Back to AI Glossary

 IT governance focuses on managing technology infrastructure, security, and service delivery.
 AI governance covers additional concerns specific to AI systems, including algorithmic fairness, model transparency, data bias, and the unique risks that arise when automated systems make or influence decisions.
 AI governance typically sits within or alongside your broader IT governance framework but addresses issues that traditional IT governance was not designed to handle.

-Do small businesses need AI governance?
+Do mid-market companies need AI governance?

 Yes, though the scope should match your scale.
 Even if you use only third-party AI tools like chatbots or analytics platforms, you need basic policies around data handling, vendor evaluation, and employee usage.
-A small business does not need a 50-page governance document, but it does need clear guidelines that reduce risk and ensure responsible use.
+A mid-market does not need a 50-page governance document, but it does need clear guidelines that reduce risk and ensure responsible use.

 More Questions